fenago/python-minicourses/MiniCourse_GAN/_GAN.md

 Your task in this lesson is to implement both the discriminator models and summarize their structure.
 For bonus points, update the models to support an image with the size 64×64 pixels.

-Post your findings in the comments below.
-I would love to see what you discover.

 In the next lesson, you will discover how to configure the loss functions for training the GAN models.